the-chicken-man/Boredom-hub-v2/README.md

 # Boredom-hub-v2

-Boredom Hub is your ultimate online entertainment platform, featuring a collection of fun games, interactive tools, and an engaging chat system.
-Version 2 introduces a brand-new chat feature, allowing users to connect with each other in real-time!
+Boredom Hub is your ultimate online entertainment platform, featuring a collection of fun games, interactive tools such as a brand-new chat feature, allowing users to connect with each other in real-time!

-## 🌟 Features

-### 🕹️ Games
-- **Pong** – Classic retro game.
-- **Cluster Rush** – A fast-paced jumping game.
-- **2048** – A number-merging puzzle game.
-- **More custom games coming soon!**

-  ### Fact generator
-  - **shows you  a cool random fact**